TangLeeee/hello_world/README.md

 # Hello_world

     A new start

     I'm xcy, life is goning on, and something different would like to happen.

-Now I'm majoring in blockchain and SDN and some data pricing work in Tsing university.
+    Now I'm majoring in blockchain and SDN and some data pricing work in Tsing Hua university academically.
     People here are smart and hard working, living a busy life.
 So we don't have much chance to communicate with them.
-The most important thing is that you need to learn by yourself.
+    And I've found that it's their attitude they toward their life, study and work that makes them diffent from others.
+    Keep doing something every single day.
+Strive for excellence and Only time will tell your efforts.
     Whatever it's a honor to be here for one year learning.
 Beijing is a good place.

     Hope back to school with satisfaction.